PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.5.md

 The amount of liquidity ( x and y) at an extreme price determine the trading that can happen.

-This is exactly how liquidity works in Uniswap V3; but extreme prices are defined in bounds in a price range (lower and upper bound).
-Unlike in the Uniswap V2, the pool’s reserve determines the natural bound for trading because it is not fragmented into ticks, the extreme prices that determine trading are determined implicitly by the constant product function (x * y = k).
+This is exactly how liquidity works in Dragonswap V2; but extreme prices are defined in bounds in a price range (lower and upper bound).
+Unlike in the Dragonswap V2, the pool’s reserve determines the natural bound for trading because it is not fragmented into ticks, the extreme prices that determine trading are determined implicitly by the constant product function (x * y = k).

-The V3 bounds are - the lower and upper bound.
+The V2 bounds are - the lower and upper bound.

 The lower bound - where token X is always high and token Y is near zero.